 The Nurse Residency Program at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, is a full-time registered nurse position with a one-year orientation program that assists you in transitioning from a new graduate to a fully competent, professional nurse at Mayo Clinic.
 Mayo Clinic offers the program in February and July each year, with the posting updated mid-October for the February program and mid-March for the July program.
-Applications accepted: March 20th through March 22nd for our July 23rd, 2018 start date.
+Application dates for the February 2019 program will be October 9th through October 11th.

 This residency program provides a collaborative learning environment where you can refine your nursing skills, enhance your knowledge, and develop new personal and professional relationships.

 Two full-time nursing educational specialists are dedicated to leading the Nurse Residency Program, which uses an educational design that takes a comprehensive and innovative approach to learning.
-These program leaders work collaboratively with nurse managers, supervisors, unit-based educators and other nursing colleagues at Mayo Clinic to foster and support your professional growth.
+These program leaders work collaboratively with nurse managers, supervisors, nursing education specialists and other nursing colleagues at Mayo Clinic to foster and support your professional growth.

 We invite you to begin your life-changing career in the Nurse Residency Program at Mayo Clinic.